timdittmann/timdittmann.github.io/_projects/gpsml2.md

 ---
 layout: page
+title:  GPS and ML to detect Earthquakes in Real Time
-title:  Augmentation for Deep Learning
+description: Part II.
+Data Augmentation for Deep Learning
-description: data limited seismology from space
 img: assets/img/project2/denoise_flow.drawio.png
 importance: 2
 category: research-to-operations
 related_publications: true
 ---
+> This is a two part post.
+This second post addresses challenges we faced in [part I](https://timdittmann.github.io/projects/gpsml1/) due to operating in a data-limited regime.

 For this project:
 1. [Motivation](#motivation)